What is a credit based internship?

 Transfer students must have successfully completed at least one full-time semester (12 credits) at the Mount prior to the start of the internship, in addition to meeting the above criteria

-Have a cumulative GPA of 2.5
+Have a cumulative GPA of at least 2.5

 Meet the academic department internship prerequisites